Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: NDCG: a new metric for rankers in NAS

-\emph{Ideal Discounted Cumulative Gain (IDCG)} is DCG in the ideal case, in which $\{rel_i\}$ is the descendingly sorted relevance list ($rel_1 \ge rel_2 \ge \cdots \ge rel_n$).
-NDCG is thus a normalized DCG between 0 and 1.
-If an item with high relevance score gets ranked poorly, DCG gets penalized.
-The ``$2^{rel_i}$'' part emphasizes on items with higher relevance, thus encourages the model to retrieve more of them, rather than focus on the global rank.
+where the numerator is often written as $\textrm{DCG} (f; \mathbf{a}, \mathbf{r})$ and the denominator is known as IDCG (Ideal DCG) because it is the DCG with $f$ as a perfect ranker. $\mathbf{r} = \{r_1,r_2,\ldots,r_n\}$ ($0 \le r_i \le S$) are relevance scores which are proportional to accuracy.
+Hence, NDCG is the normalized DCG in $[0,1]$.
+If a model with high accuracy gets ranked poorly, DCG gets penalized.
+The ``$2^{r_i}$'' part emphasizes on models with higher accuracy, thus encourages the ranker to retrieve more of them, rather than focusing equally on the whole rank.